 24-hour residential child care operations provide around-the-clock care for children 17 years or younger whose parents or guardians are temporarily or permanently unable to care for them.
 Residential child care includes General Residential Operations and Child-Placing Agencies.

 General Residential Operations provide 24-hour care for seven or more children 17 years or younger and may provide various treatment services, emergency care services, or therapeutic camps.
 General Residential Operations include Residential Treatment Centers.

-Child-Placing Agencies are persons or organizations other than a child's natural parent or guardian who plan for placement of a child or place a child in a child care facility, foster home, or adoptive home.
-Foster Family Homes provide 24-hour care for 8 or fewer children 17 years or younger.
+Child-Placing Agencies are persons or organizations other than a child’s parent or guardian who plan for placement of a child or place a child in a child care facility, foster home, or adoptive home.
+Foster Family Homes provide 24-hour care for six or fewer children 17 years or younger.

 Foster Home Sampling

 Senate Bill 6 (79th Legislature) amended Texas Human Resource Code (HRC) 42.044(e) to require Residential Child Care Regulation to inspect a random sample of agency foster homes.
 Information gained during these inspections is used to determine a child-placing agency’s compliance with the law, rules and minimum standards.